wp-plugins/woocommerce-novalnet-gateway/readme.txt

 == Installation ==

+= Automatic Installation: =

 * Go to Plugins > “Add New”.
-* Download the WooCommerce payment gateway by Novalnet from WordPress repository and Click "Install Now" to install the Plugin.
-A popup window will
+* Download the Woocommerce payment gateway by Novalnet from Wordpress repository and Click "Install Now" to install the Plugin.
+A popup
-  ask you to confirm your wish to install the Plugin.
+   window will ask you to confirm your wish to install the Plugin.
+= Note: = If this is the first time you've installed a WordPress Plugin, you may need to enter the FTP login credential information.
+If
+          you've installed a Plugin before, it will still have the login information.
+This information is available through your web server host.

 * Click “Proceed” to continue the installation.
 The resulting installation screen will list the installation as successful or note any problems during the install.
-* If successful, click "Activate Plugin" to activate it.
+* If successful, click "Activate Plugin" to activate it, or “Return to Plugin Installer” for further actions.

+= Manual Installation: =

+* Download Woocommerce Plugin to your desktop.
+= Note: = If downloaded as a zip archive, extract the Plugin folder to your desktop.

+* Copy the plugin folder and paste into root/wp-content/plugins/ directory.
+* Go to Plugins (Woocommerce payment gateway by Novalnet) screen and find the “Woocommerce payment gateway by Novalnet” in the list.
+* Click “Activate Plugin” to activate it.
+* Check the Details in the readme file for customization and further instructions.

 = Note: =
-* Installation procedure is explained detail in "IG-wordpress_v_3.3-3.5.1_woocommerce_v_1.6.6_v_2.0.0-2.0.8_novalnet_v_1.0.2_en.pdf"

 * For displaying Transaction Id details in order mail and front order history, please follow the procedures in
   "wordpress_woocommerce_novalnet_readme_en.txt".
 * Callback script testing procedure is explained detail in "callback_script_testing_procedure.txt".
 * For test data details please refer "testdata.txt".

 = Now get the necessary authentication details from the Novalnet administration area: =

 For this, kindly log into the Novalnet administration area: